tristengrant/suckless/README.md

 # Suckless Software

 This is the Suckless.org software I use for my Linux systems.
+I'm also using dwmblocks which has different *versions* for my laptop and desktop setup.

-## DWM Patches (in order of patching)
+## DWM Patches

 1. dwm-attachbelow-6.2.diff
 2. dwm-pertag-20200914-61bb8b2.diff